go-swiss/fonts/README.md

 # Fonts

-Fonts is a package that provides helpers to access font details and easily retrieve font bytes.
+Fonts is a package that provides helpers to access font details, easily retrieve font bytes and proxy font requests.

 This package has **ZERO** 3rd-party dependencies.